 June-Young Lee, PhD

-Dr. June-Young Lee is a media specialist and communication lecturer with broadcast journalism careers and a commercial pilot instrument rated.
-He began his journalism career as a city desk reporter with KNN in Busan, Korea 2011.
+Dr. June-Young Lee is a news anchor, communication lecturer, and commercial pilot with a background in broadcast journalism.
+He began his journalism career as a city desk reporter with KNN in Busan, Korea, in 2011.
 Also, he produced and hosted an investigative reporting program, ‘Into the World with June-Young Lee,’ covering illegal oil sales, mobile business touting, useless bike paths, etc.

 After two years, he moved to Channel A in Seoul, Korea, and worked as a city desk reporter.
 His investigations focused on government and business corruption.
 He joined the Dong-Ah Daily Newspaper & Channel A task force team for cabinet candidate verification and reported on the moral hazard of candidates.
 He also produced a series of reports on tax evasion linked to former presidents of Korea: Doo-Hwan Chun & Tae-Woo Roh, and leaders of conglomerates such as CJ and SK.
 As a business desk reporter, Dr. Lee had written about safety issues of airlines in Korea – Asiana Airlines ignoring safety warnings & Korean Air’s ‘nut rage’ scandal.

 Also, he worked for YTN as a city desk reporter covering the Gangnam area in Seoul and as a program director(PD) for three years.
-He operated the control room and directed staff for a daily news show titled NEWSTONG as the leading producer.
-Since 2021, he has worked for The University of Utah Asia Campus in Songdo, Incheon, Korea, as the Assistant Professor Lecturer of Journalism at the Department of Communication.
+He operated the control room and directed staff for a daily news show titled ‘News Tong’ (뉴스통) as the leading producer.
+Since 2021, he has worked for The University of Utah Asia Campus in Songdo, Incheon, Korea, as an Assistant Professor Lecturer of Journalism at the Department of Communication.
+Additionally, he currently hosts a news show, ‘WE(World Economy) with June-Young Lee‘ (이준영의 WE) as a news anchor at OBS, a Korean television broadcast channel, covering Seoul and the capital area in Korea.
+The 50-minute weekly news show airs every Saturday at 7:55 p.m. and covers global news stories and current world economy issues with industry experts.